ringcentral/ringcentral-softphone-ts/README.md

 ## Dev Notes

 - We don't need to explicitly tell remote server our local RTP port via SIP SDP message.
-We will have to send a RTP message to the remote server first, so the remote server knows our IP and port.
-So the port number in SDP message could be fake.
+We send a RTP message to the remote server first, so the remote server knows our IP and port.
+So, the port number in SDP message could be fake.